Coaches and Staff

 Sean Clapp

-Assistant Coach – Devo & Groms Program
+Program Coach – Groms

 Sean began skiing as a toddler and fell in love with the sport after joining the APU Devo Program in 2013.
 He continued skiing for APU as a Junior athlete and skied competitively for South Anchorage High School as a Varsity and State Championship athlete.
 During this time he also found success as a nationally competitive powerlifter, and set numerous state records throughout high school.
 After graduating from the APU Early Honors program, and a short stint training alongside the Elite Team, Sean discovered his passion for coaching and working as a ski technician.
 Now Sean provides wax support while coaching both the Devo and Grom programs, and spends his free time pursuing a degree in Mechanical Engineering and enjoying the outdoors with friends and family.